PRC Standards System: standards Used in China

 National Guiding Technical Documents |

-The database of Chinese national GB standards provides information on which standards have been adopted.
+The database of Chinese national GB standards provides information on which standards have been adopted from international or foreign standards.

 Code |